Mark Rober: Science communication

-In December 2018, Rober posted a video showing how he tricked parcel thieves with an engineered contraption that sprayed glitter on the thieves, emitted a foul odor, and captured video of the thieves.
+In December 2018, Rober posted a video showing how he tricked parcel thieves with an engineered contraption that sprayed glitter on the thieves, emitted a foul odor via fart spray, and captured video of the thieves.
 The video went viral, receiving 25 million views in one day.
 Rober later removed two of the five incidents caught on tape after discovering that two of the thieves were actually friends of a person he hired to help catch the package thieves.
 Rober posted a follow-up in December 2019, teaming up with Macaulay Culkin and featuring an improved design.
 Rober would post another follow up a year later with a third edition of the bomb.
 While designing it, Rober collaborated with Jim Browning, Scammer Payback, and various state and federal authorities to use the glitter-bomb bait package as a tactic to track and arrest money mules and their supervisors, who were working with scamming call centers in India to rob elderly people of thousands of dollars.
 This was in conjunction with a multi-YouTuber movement to get back at and shut down scam callers, while raising awareness to prevent other people from being scammed.
 The videos resulted in the shutdown of these call centers and the arrest of 15 senior officials involved in the scams.

-In 2021, Rober released the video Backyard Squirrel Maze, showing a backyard obstacle course he built to deter squirrels from stealing food from his bird feeders.
+In 2020, Rober released the video Backyard Squirrel Maze, showing a backyard obstacle course he built to deter squirrels from stealing food from his bird feeders.
 He released a follow-up video of an updated obstacle course a year later.
 By September 2023, the original video had 114 million views; the second video, 80 million and the third, 25 million.